learn-co-curriculum/dsc-recursive-functions/README.md

 ## Handling More General Data Structures

-Let's pretend we want our mysum() function to sum nested lists, or arbitrary shape and depth.
-In other words, our list might contain numbers, lists of numbers, lists of lists of numbers, etc. If we want to write such a function, our simple while or for loop will no longer suffice.
+Imagine you want our mysum() function to sum nested lists, or arbitrary shape and depth.
+In other words, your list might contain numbers, lists of numbers, lists of lists of numbers, etc. If you want to write such a function, your simple while or for loop will no longer suffice.
 Observe:

 ```python